alec-jackson/OpenGLPong/README.md

 Installation
 1. Clone or download zip
-2. run makefile (linux only, working on MacOS support)
+2. run Makefile
-3. run launcher shell script or run program directly
+3. run launcher shell script

+Features
+1. Two player only
+2. Player 1 mapped to W/S and Player 2 mapped to Arrow Up/Down
+3. Has support for gamepads